codecham/Get_Next_Line_42/README.md

 # get_next_line-2022-
-A program for reading a line in a a file
+A program for reading a line in a file